Last Updated on September 3, 2020

-However, a PLLC can also choose to be taxed as a corporation by filing an election with the IRS.
+However, a PLLC can also choose to be taxed as a C Corporation or S Corporation by filing an election with the IRS.

 How to Form a PLLC

-Sometimes the state licensing board for your profession will need to approve the formation of your PLLC prior to acceptance by the state.
-Once your filing is accepted and you receive your certificate of filing from your state agency, your business is officially a PLLC.
+Sometimes the state licensing board or licensing agency for your profession will need to approve the formation of your PLLC before acceptance by the state.
+In other cases, the license number will be required by the Secretary of State before forming the legal entity.
+Most states will require specific information when filling out the statement of specific purpose to include a description of the licensed business activity.
+Once your filing is accepted, and you receive your certificate of filing from your state agency, your business is officially a PLLC.
 You can then add “PLLC” after the official name of your company.

 As a licensed professional, it’s important to understand which type of company you need to form and the applicable state laws.
-Generally, forming a PLLC, if allowed in your state, can provide you with the necessary protection you need to smoothly run your business.
+Generally, forming a PLLC, if allowed in your state, can provide you with the necessary protection you need to run your business smoothly.

 Every state will differ slightly with the requirements of maintaining a PLLC, however similar to the LLC, the PLLC will typically pay taxes and file an annual report.
 The only difference may be to verify a current state license.

 What is the Difference Between a PLLC vs Professional Corporation

 Just like the PLLC, A professional corporation (PC) is an entity created under state law for licensed professionals.
 Instead of a Limited Liability Company structure for the PLLC, the PC is essentially a special corporation.